aka: I Dont Want To Die

 - Black Adder Goes Forth has a heartbreaking one at the end of its run when basically the entire cast admits to this, even the idiotically optimistic George.

-: But this is brave, splendid and noble... sir?
-Blackadder
+George: But this is brave, splendid and noble... sir?

-: Er- not all that good, Blackadder.
-Rather hoped I'd get through the whole show...go back to work at Pratt and Sons, keep wicket for the Croydon Gentlemen, marry Doris
+Darling: Er- not all that good, Blackadder.
+Rather hoped I'd get through the whole show...go back to work at Pratt and Sons, keep wicket for the Croydon Gentlemen, marry Doris.
+Made a note in my diary on the way here.
+Simply says: "Bugger".

 - The Haunting Hour: At the end of "My Imaginary Friend" Shawn listens to his older brother David's advice and lets go of his imaginary friends.
 Including David.
 As David fades away, his last words are "I don't wanna go..."